 Jackie Harounian, Partner at Wisselman, Harounian & Associates, P.C.

 Divorce Lawyers in Nassau County - Long Island, NY

 Search online or get a referral from a trusted source and then schedule the initial consultation.

-The initial consultation is the most valuable time you will spend with your potential lawyer.
+The initial consultation is the most valuable time you will spend with your potential divorce lawyer.

 Selecting the right attorney is critical to ensuring your divorce follows the path that you are comfortable with and one that will lead to an efficient and amicable resolution.

 Jeralyn Lawrence, Attorney and Founder of Lawrence Law